A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs

-Suppose now that we have another closed curve $\gamma$ in the plane, without self-crossings, that crosses $\delta$ in $p=\Oh(\sqrt{k})$ points, none of which is a terminal.
+Suppose now that we have another closed curve $\gamma$ in the plane, without self-intersections, that crosses $\delta$ in $p=\Oh(\sqrt{k})$ points, none of which is a terminal.
 Curve $\gamma$ divides the plane into two open regions (maximal connected parts of the plane after removal of $\gamma$)---say $R_1,R_2$---and thus $\delta$ is divided into $p$ intervals which are alternately contained in $R_1$ and $R_2$.
 Let $S$ be the set of terminals visited on the intervals contained in $R_1$.
 Then it is easy to see that $S$ is a good candidate for a subset of terminals that we are looking: $S$ forms at most $\Oh(\sqrt{k})$ contiguous intervals in the order of visiting terminals by $W$, and hence for the connectivity pattern $\mathcal{M}$ consisting of the first and last terminals on these intervals, the state $(S,\mathcal{M})$ would describe a subproblem useful for discovering $W$ as the part of $W$ inside $\gamma$ is a solution to this state.

 However, we are not really interested in capturing one potentially useful state, but in enumerating a family of candidate states that contains a complete computation path leading to the discovery of an optimum solution.
 Hence, we rather need to capture a hierarchical decomposition of $T$ using curves $\gamma$ as above, so that terminal subsets $S$ induce the sought computation path.
 For this, we will use the notion of {\em{sphere-cut decompositions}} of planar graphs, and the well-known fact that every $k$-vertex planar graph admits a sphere-cut decomposition of width $\Oh(\sqrt{k})$.